Reed College: Reed Arts Week

-Reed Arts Week is a week-long celebration of the arts at Reed.
-It features music, dance, film, creative writing, and the visual arts.
+Reed Arts Week is a celebration of the arts at Reed College.
+It includes music, dance, theater, films, creative writing and the visual arts.
+In addition to student performances, major artists perform original works and participate in master class work with members of the Reed College community.

 Student organizations

 According to Reed's website, each semester, a $130 student body fee "is collected from each full-time student by the business office, acting as agent for the student senate.
 The fee underwrites publication of the student newspaper and extracurricular activities, and partially supports the student union and ski cabin."

 Student body funds (totaling roughly $370,000 annually) are distributed each semester to groups that place among the top 40 organizations in the semester's funding poll.
 The funding poll uses a voting system in which each organization provides a description that is ranked by each member of the student body with either 'top six,' 'approve,' 'no opinion,' 'disapprove.'
 A former 'deep six' was eliminated from the system in 2019.
 These ranks are then tabulated by assigning numbers to each rank and summing across all voters.
 Afterwards, the top forty organizations present their budgets to the student body senate during Funding Circus.
 The following day the senate makes decisions about each budget in a process called Funding Hell.

 The school's student-run newspaper, The Reed College Quest or simply the Quest, has been published since 1913, and its radio station KRRC had been broadcasting, with a few interruptions, from 1955 The station now broadcasts online only at krrc.fm.

 Although some student organizations partnered with outside groups such as Oxfam or Planned Parenthood are more structured, most student organizations are highly informal.
 There is no formal process for forming a student organization at Reed; a group of students (or a single student) announcing themselves as or just considering themselves a student organization is enough, but groups that desire funding from the school's Student Activities office or Student Body Fees must register with Student Activities or through the Student Senate.
 The Reed archive of comic books and graphic novels, the MLLL (Comic Book Reading Room), is well into its fourth decade, and Beer Nation, the student group that organizes and manages various beer gardens throughout the year and during Renn Fayre, has existed for many years.
-Some organizations, such as the Motorized Couch Collective — dedicated to installing motors and wheels into furniture — have become more Reed myth than reality in recent years.
+Some organizations, such as the Motorized Couch Collective—dedicated to installing motors and wheels into furniture—have become more Reed myth than reality in recent years.

 Reed has ample recreational facilities on campus, a ski cabin on Mount Hood, recreational clubs such as the Reed Outing Club (ROC), and Club Sports (with college-paid coaches), including ultimate frisbee, co-ed soccer, rugby, basketball, and squash.